eligrubb/zecrecy/README.md

 Zecrecy is a small Zig library that aims to make securely handling secrets a little easier.

-Inspired by Rust's `secrecy` crate and other, similar `SecretString` libraries, `zecrecy` provides types for wrapping sensitive data (like cryptographic keys, passwords, API tokens) that automatically zero out the data when no longer needed.
+Inspired by Rust's `secrecy` crate and other, similar `SecureString` libraries, `zecrecy` provides types for wrapping sensitive data (like cryptographic keys, passwords, API tokens) that automatically zero out the data when no longer needed.
 This helps prevent accidental secret leakage through vulnerabilities